lucasaltm/lucasaltm/README.md

 # 🛠 Projects
 Each repository on this profile is a project I have worked on, and they showcase the skills I have acquired.
 Feel free to explore them, take a look at the code, and read through the reports. </br>
-Below, you'll find a selection of some of the projects I've worked on.
-Each of these showcases different Data Science skills and techniques:

 ### Exploratory Data Analysis
 - [Analysis on deforestation and forest fires in Brazil](https://github.com/lucasaltm/Amazon_Rainforest_Degradation/blob/main/Amazon_Rainforest_Degradation_EN.ipynb)